 The 2015 Pan American Games were held in Toronto, Canada, and after to losing in overtime to host Canada in the semifinals, the U.S. men fought back from a 21-point, third-quarter deficit to take home the bronze medal.
+In 2019 a team from the Big East Conference represented the USA.

 Many USA Basketball athletes who have been selected to a Pan American Games team have gone on to compete in the Olympic Games, while many others enjoyed stellar professional careers.
 In all, 34 Pan Am athletes have been a member of a U.S. Olympic squad, including Ernie Grunfeld, Grant Hill, Luscious Jackson, Michael Jordan, Christian Laettner, Danny Manning, Chris Mullin, Emeka Okafor, Sam Perkins, Oscar Robertson, David Robinson, Isiah Thomas, Jerry West and Jo Jo White.